RassAnDev/RassAnDev/README.md

-Hi 👋 My name is Andrew Rasskazov
+Hi 👋 My name is Andrew.
 =================================

 I'm a Java-developer